JeffCoster/merge/mapping-schema.md

 >> the top level mergerSchema can have 0 or more elementFills and zero or more collections

->> a collections object, has an instance-fill object that can contain zero or more collections and zero or more element-fills
+>> a collections object, has an instanceFill object that can contain zero or more collections and zero or more elementFills

 ### Object Definitions